Pregnancy, Delivery and Criminal Abortion

 The Medical Board procedure.
 Section 3B (inserted by the 2021 amendment) establishes Medical Boards at state and union territory levels.
 Each Board consists of a gynaecologist, a paediatrician, a radiologist, and any other specialist relevant to the specific fetal abnormality.
 The Board's function is to determine whether there is a substantial fetal abnormality and whether termination is warranted beyond 24 weeks.
 The Board's opinion must be delivered within three days of the reference.

 In the United Kingdom, the Abortion Act 1967 permits termination up to 24 weeks where two registered medical practitioners agree in good faith that continuation of the pregnancy involves risk (greater than if terminated) to the physical or mental health of the woman or her existing children (Ground C).
 Termination at any gestational age is permitted where there is substantial risk of grave permanent injury to the physical or mental health of the pregnant woman (Ground B) or substantial risk of serious handicap (Ground E).
-The Abortion (Amendment) (England) Regulations 2018 permit nurses, midwives, and pharmacists to prescribe early medical abortion (EMA) pills, removing the mandatory in-clinic requirement for under-10-week terminations.
+The Abortion (Amendment) (England) Regulations 2018 approved home self-administration of misoprostol (the second pill) for early medical abortion up to 10 weeks, removing the requirement for in-clinic administration of that medication; prescribing authority remained with registered medical practitioners.

 In the United States, following Dobbs v.
 Jackson Women's Health Organization (592 US 2022), the constitutional right to abortion that had been established by Roe v.
 Wade (1973) and Planned Parenthood v.
 Casey (1992) was overturned.
 Regulation reverted to the states.
 As of mid-2024, 21 states ban or significantly restrict abortion.
 The Guttmacher Institute and the Kaiser Family Foundation maintain current state-by-state legal status summaries.